Lemonade launches pet insurance – TechCrunch

 According to Fortune, Americans spent upwards of $75 billion on their pets in 2019.

 Insurance policies in general are also quite antiquated, with legal requirements to use language and clauses written decades ago.
 Lemonade has been trying to launch its Policy 2.0 — a simply worded policy that is open-sourced, allowing anyone to contribute or suggest changes to it — in the United States.
-Policy 2.0 is currently only available in Europe, but it marks a big change in the way insurance is handled as one of the biggest issues in the industry is that policy holders simply don’t, and in some cases can’t, know what is and is not covered.
+Policy 2.0 is currently only available in Europe, but it marks a big change in the way insurance is handled, as one of the biggest issues in the industry is that policy holders simply don’t, and in some cases can’t, know what is and is not covered.

 This launch comes at a time when Lemonade has just entered the public market, with a big pop in its first day of trading.

-Alongside its public offering, Lemonade has raised $480 million in institutional investment from firms like Sequoia, Allianz, and others, with a team of 382 employees globally.
+Alongside its public offering, Lemonade has raised $480 million in institutional investment from firms like Sequoia, Allianz and others, with a team of 382 employees globally.

-On the US team, 35% of full time employees are people of color; 61% are women.
+On the U.S. team, 35% of full-time employees are people of color; 61% are women.
 Globally, Lemonade is 49% women; a quarter of the R&D team are women, and the executive team is 33% women.
-The 8-member board includes one person of color and one woman.
+The eight-member board includes one person of color and one woman.